tm-LBenson/AWS-Slides/_posts/2024-1-5-section-1-iam-lesson-1.md

 - **Key Concepts**:
   - **Compute, Storage, Data Transfer**: These are the primary cost components in cloud services.
   - **Choosing an AWS Region**: Consider compliance, proximity to customers, availability of specific services, and pricing.
-This decision is crucial for optimizing performance and costs.
+This decision is important for optimizing performance and costs.

 <!-- pagebreak -->